-Students in the OMS Certificate Program are given advanced standing in the medical school because much of their foundational curriculum was completed during dental school.
-The Long School of Medicine will allow for a maximum bulk transfer of 44 credit hours for the successful completion of foundational coursework in a CODA-recognized D.D.S. or D.M.D. program.
+Students in the M.D./OMS Certificate Program are given predetermined advanced standing in the medical school because much of their foundational curriculum was completed during dental school.
+The Long SOM will allow for a maximum bulk transfer of 44 credit hours for the successful completion of foundational coursework in a CODA-recognized D.D.S. or D.M.D. program.
 (The foundational coursework can include Biochemistry, Embryology, Introduction to Professional Ethics, Introduction to History Taking and Physical Exam Skills, Foundations of Professional Development, Gross Anatomy, Histology, Microbiology, Pharmacology, and Physiology).

 Plan of Study

 |CIRC 6009||Endocrine and Female Reproductive||7|

 |Students are on OMS rotation in mid December after formal semester ends|